I recently discovered these amazing California-inspired turkey burgers.

 - 6 oz beefsteak tomato

 - 1 avocado

 - 1 lemon

 - 1 tbsp southwest spice blend

 Turkey Burger Takeaways

-I hope you enjoy these turkey burgers in good company.
+I hope you enjoy these turkey burgers.
 They’re the perfect summertime menu item— whether you barbecue them or pan-fry them like I did in the video!

 Plus, they’re full of the protein and nutrients you need to support strong, healthy bones.

 Now, it’s worth noting that flame-grilled food has a downside.
 The char on these foods can actually cause inflammation if consumed in excess.
 And, of course, inflammation can contribute to bone loss.
 So, you shouldn’t eat barbecue too often.
 That’s why I prefer to pan-fry these myself!

 But if you do make these on the grill, just make sure to clean it thoroughly first and grease it with a little bit of extra virgin olive oil to minimize char.